-- Focused on six key leadership areas: awareness, character, community, empowerment, service and sustainability
+- Strategic Leadership for Public Power - Focused on six key leadership areas: awareness, character, community, empowerment, service and sustainability

-2. Submit a post-course project that addresses an important utility issue, problem, change or opportunity, applying principles from the six key leadership dimensions learned in class.
+- Address an important utility issue, problem, change or opportunity, applying principles from the six key leadership dimensions learned in class.